ADesprets/cp4i-install/doc/mds/TLS.md

 In cert-manager, the Certificate resource represents a human readable definition of a certificate request. cert-manager uses this input to generate a private key and CertificateRequest resource in order to obtain a signed certificate from an Issuer or ClusterIssuer.
 The signed certificate and private key are then stored in the specified Secret resource. cert-manager will ensure that the certificate is auto-renewed before it expires and re-issued if requested.

 I'm using here the Certificate approach and not the CertificateRequest one.
-For information how to specify all the attributes of a certificate, you can look at the documnentation here: [Certificate resource](https://cert-manager.io/docs/usage/certificate/).
+For information how to specify all the attributes of a certificate, you can look at the documentation here: [Certificate resource](https://cert-manager.io/docs/usage/certificate/).

+Possible values for key usage are: "key encipherment", "digital signature", "client auth", "server auth", "signing", "cert sign", "code signing", "crl sign", "ocsp signing", "s/mime", "encipher only", "data encipherment", "content commitment", "decipher only", "email protection", "key agreement", "timestamping", "ipsec end system", "ipsec tunnel", "ipsec user", "microsoft sgc", "netscape sgc", "any".

 ![Creating Certificates with Cert Manager concepts](../images/tls_concepts_cert_manager.png "Creating Certificates with Cert Manager concepts")